senzing-garage/docker-web-app-demo/README.md

       senzing/web-app-demo
     ```

-1. ...and view Senzing Entity Search WebApp at
+1. ...and viewing Senzing Entity Search WebApp at
    [localhost:8251](http://localhost:8251).

 1. See